asmith60/slackbot-reginald/privacy-policy.md

 ## Third Party Services

-Reginald run on Amazon Web Services.
+Reginald runs on Amazon Web Services.
 Please refer to the AWS Privacy Policy for more details: https://aws.amazon.com/privacy/ .

 ## Advertising

-Reginald does not display any advertisements, and does not share any data with advertisers.
+Reginald does not display any advertisements and does not share any data with advertisers.

 ## Policy